reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 ### Google Cloud Services
 Storage: Google Cloud Storage is used to house raw video files and their metadata, facilitating subsequent processing phases.
-Vertex AI: Utilized for running the Gemini LLM model, performing video analysis by generating synthetic insights on emotional intensity and unexpectedness ratings.
+Vertex AI: Utilized for running the Gemini LLM model, performing video analysis by generating synthetic insights on unexpectedness ratings.
 BigQuery: Acts as the data warehouse where processed data is loaded.
 It supports the creation of a star schema to store transformed data combining both TikTok metadata and AI-generated insights.

-Google Cloud Client Libraries: Specifically, storage and bigquery packages for interacting with Google Cloud services.

 ## Detailed Pipeline Flow